 Sellers and landlords are responsible for applying VAT where applicable.

-Failure to adopt the correct treatment can lead to significant costs, liability for which would fall on to the seller or landlord.
-The sale or lease agreement may then allow them to pass the VAT on to the purchaser or tenant.
-It is essential that both parties obtain VAT advice on any property transaction.
+Failure to adopt the correct treatment can lead to significant costs, which the seller or landlord would normally be responsible for.
+The sale or lease agreement may allow them to pass VAT on to the purchaser or tenant if HMRC does not agree that the transaction was either exempt or a TOGC.
+Both parties must obtain VAT advice on any property transaction.

 Can we help?

-VAT remains one of the least understood of all taxes, which is why we set up a specialist VAT advisory department, to help guide businesses through the complex maze of VAT legislation.
+VAT remains one of the least understood of all taxes, which is why we set up a specialist VAT team to help guide businesses through the complex maze of legislation.

 Other articles